jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/5-3-1 Skills Overview.md

 **Language**: Grammar, vocabulary, sentence structure, etc.
 **Reasoning**: Drawing logical conclusions, problem-solving, etc.

 InstructLab uses publicly available datasets to teach these foundational skills.
+Unlike knowledge and compositional skills, core skills are not something you can contribute to the tree.

 [What is InstructLab and why do developers need it?](https://developer.ibm.com/articles/awb-instructlab-why-developers-need-it/)